bablokb/pi-boot-switch/README.md

         -F          format target partition
         -L label    set label of target partition (also available standalone)

-        -B part     copy /boot to partition part and set part as new /boot
+        -B          copy /boot to partition part and set part as new /boot

         -s          switch to partition dest for next boot (requires reboot) (select target with -t)